scriptr-space/scriptr-space.github.io/README.md

 🐧 SCRIPTR.SPACE 🐧
 ===================
 A web-based tool for Google Apps Scripts.
-Better editing, local storage, saving, diff'ing and committing to Github.
-Built atop of [Ace][1] for speed, familiarity & ease of use.
+Better editing, local storage, saving, diff'ing & committing to Github.
+Built on [Ace][1] for speed, familiarity & ease of use.

 Most interaction is done via keyboard shortcuts (listed blow) for simplicity.
 Small icons and colours are used to indicate current (♥), changed (★) and saved (✔) files.